 Inserting a CAD zero point

 Before importing an AutoCAD file, a zero point should be inserted in the drawing area.
-A zero point determines a CAD drawing’s position in the CET Designer drawing area and corresponds to the zero point in AutoCAD.
+A zero point determines a CAD drawing’s position in the CET drawing area and corresponds to the zero point in AutoCAD.
 A zero point is important when multiple CAD drawings are being inserted.
 If no zero point is established, the drawings may not line up correctly.

 To insert a zero point, follow these steps: